-This guest blog post is written by the winner of our Edvent Calendar 2017 prize draw, Jane Flood, Head of Learning at The Oaks CE Learning Federation.
+This guest blog post, ‘What does “evidence-based practice” look like in practice?’ is written by the winner of our Edvent Calendar 2017 prize draw, Jane Flood, Head of Learning at The Oaks CE Learning Federation.

 Having been an Infant teacher for more than 20 years, Jane has worked in a variety of schools in various roles – from supply teacher, to Deputy Head.
 Achieving an MA(Ed) in 1998, completing a Best Practice Research Scholarship 2001-2002 and a Recognition in Excellence in IBSE Certificate in 2014, throughout her career, Jane has engaged in school-based research, designed to raise pupil outcomes and involving the dissemination of this learning to colleagues.